LONDON — Car factories idled, beer stopped flowing, furniture and fashion orders ceased, and energy companies fled oil and gas projects.

 They’re also expressing concern about the plight of Ukrainians, showing how they want to be seen coming out on the right side of history.

 Complicating companies’ push to flee is an order from Moscow temporarily restricting foreign investors from selling Russian assets.
 Prime Minister Mikhail Mishustin said Tuesday that it would help investors make “a considered decision” rather than succumb to the political pressure of sanctions.
-It’s not clear how that may affect corporate efforts to exit Russia.
+It’s not clear how that might affect corporate efforts to exit Russia.

 Oil and gas companies, already feeling the heat from climate activists to invest in renewable energy, were among the companies that announced the most rapid and dramatic exits.